-Which Plantation Shutter Color Should People In New Brunswick Pick?11/04/2019Holly Perron What Plantation Shutter Color Should Those In New Brunswick Use?
+Which Plantation Shutter Color Should People In New Brunswick Pick?11/04/2019Mike Horn What Plantation Shutter Color Should Those In New Brunswick Use?
 Plantation shutters are seen as some of the more fashionable window coverings that people in New Brunswick buy for their windows.
 Their enduring style blends easily into many different design themes and easily prevents sun glare and heat loss from seeping into your rooms.
-The durability of a plantation shutter is also a big bonus, and will most likely outlast your current design style.
+The durability of a plantation shutter is also a big bonus, especially against your kids or pets.
 When there’s so many wonderful aspects regarding these window treatments, it’s no question if you should get shutters in your home.
 Rather, you should be asking what color of plantation shutters should you pick?
 White Plantation Shutters Fit Every Style Just like trim, white is also the most favored color of plantation shutters for most styles.
 The reason is simple -- white can work in many different interior themes.
 From strong wall colors to neutral interior design, white window treatments can complement them all.
-And when you redo your preferences and start anew, you can keep your white plantation shutters in the space, as they will most likely look nice in the new space.
+And when you redo your preferences and start anew, you can keep your white plantation shutters in the space, saving you from another chore.
 Those who choose white plantation shutters usually want them crafted from faux wood so they won’t yellow after install.
 Our Polywood® plantation shutters are available in three varying shades of white and have a lifetime warranty that esures the shutters will never yellow, stain or fade.
 To clean, you’ll only need to wipe with a damp rag, which is much simpler than most other window covering.
 Natural Wood Browns Work Well With Some Styles For some rooms, a plantation shutter with a natural wood stain fits best.
 A natural wood look is a little restrictive for over exuberant design alterations, but if you can pair your wood flooring or wood cabinets, then perhaps you should consider wood plantation shutters.
 The stains can give the space a more natural look, and a must if you’re looking at a colonial or rustic style.
 The best bet is to pick real basswood plantation shutters like our Ovation® line.
 They are available in an array of stains that can complement most trims and flooring.
 If you want a rustic treatment, you could use a reclaimed wood plantation shutter.
 These are perfect if you have a beach house or rustic farmhouse style in your home.
 Bright Colors Should Be Reserved For Other Types Of Window Treatments While you may paint your plantation shutters in a strong color, you might want to proceed with caution.
 A bright color may work well now, but then you may be saddled with that color until you change the treatment out.
 White and hardwood have stood the test of time, but will the bright red or princess pink shutter still look en vogue 5, 10 or 15 years from now?
 You can repaint your wall color with a day or so of work, but it will take a whole new window covering to change the color on your plantation shutter.
 If you are looking for color, you may want to install a store-bought accent curtain along with your plantation shutter.
 By including a small bit of color or pattern, you then bring creativity to your window treatments without sacrificing the practicality of a custom-made interior shutter.
 Then as your taste changes, you can keep the shutter and just switch out the curtain -- or ditch it altogether.
 Sunburst Can Help You Choose The Right Color Of Plantation Shutter Whether it’s white Polywood or a elegant wood stain, Sunburst can find the perfect covering for your home.
 Our reps are the premier experts in New Brunswick and will drive to you and give you a lot of plantation shutter and window treatment samples.
 Just phone 732-301-6168 and schedule your in-home consultation today.